agorstan/resume/README.md

 # Alex Gorstan
->I'm driven to solve meaningful problems for real people.
+>I'm driven to solve meaningful problems for people.
 I lead by inspiration.
-I live for elegant and creative solutions that drive measurable outcomes.
+I live for elegant and novel products that drive measurable outcomes.

 -----------------------------------------------------------------------------------------------
 ## Top 5 Areas of Expertise